-The early pro bono work of our founding partner, the late David Sive, established Sive, Paget & Riesel as the firm it is today.
-Our commitment to pro bono work speaks to David’s leadership and is his legacy.
-For a description of David’s early pro bono work, you can view the David Sive page.
+The early pro bono work of our founding partner, the late David Sive, established Sive, Paget & Riesel as the Firm it is today.
+Our commitment to pro bono work speaks to David’s leadership and his legacy.
+For a description of David’s early pro bono work, please see the David Sive page.

 - Representing Scenic Hudson in litigation that ultimately forced the EPA to fund the New York State Upper Hudson River PCB Cleanup.